ANTH3413 Social Meaning of Money

 - Students are able to (1) describe the key conceptual and methodological innovations in a contemporary sub field within anthropology/sociology; (2) describe the key concepts, theories and debates within the anthropology/sociology of money, finance and audit; (3) situate this new field with related work in economic anthropology, ethnographic research methods, organisation studies, migration studies and interdisciplinary work in the social studies of finance; (4) analyse the social/cultural underpinnings of key technocratic practices in contemporary globalisation; (5) develop a written and oral capacity to present clear, lucid, well-documented arguments, drawing on both theory and empirical or ethnographic material relevant to this unit in a collegial manner and setting; and (6) tackle novel situations and ill-defined problems.

-- Typically this unit is assessed in the following ways: (1) participation/oral presentation; (2) essay or other written work; and (3) test(s).
+- Indicative assessments in this unit are as follows: (1) participation/oral presentation; (2) essay or other written work; and (3) test(s).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.